1.Capital One VentureOne Rewards Credit Card

 Capital One

-- 5%Cash back on hotels/rental cars booked via Capital One Travel
+- 5%Cash back on hotels, vacation rentals, and rental cars booked through Capital One Travel

-- 3%Cash back on dining, entertainment, streaming, and grocery stores
+- 3%Cash back on dining, entertainment, and popular streaming services

-Earn unlimited 3% cash back on dining, entertainment, streaming, and groceries, plus 5% on hotels/rental cars via Capital One Travel.
+Earn unlimited 3% cash back on dining, entertainment, popular streaming services, and grocery stores, plus 5% on hotels/rental cars booked through Capital One Travel.

 18.49%-28.49% Variable APR

-The Capital One Savor Cash Rewards Credit Card is the best option for those who frequently dine out and enjoy entertainment, offering exceptional cash back rates that maximize rewards on everyday spending.
+The Capital One Savor Cash Rewards Credit Card is the best option for those who frequently dine out and enjoy entertainment, offering top-tier cash back rates in these categories.

 Pros: